Combinations without specified separations: Abstract

 \section{Abstract}

-We consider a type of restricted-overlap tiling of an $n$-board (a linear array of $n$ square cells of unit width) with squares ($1\times1$ tiles) and combs.
+We consider the restricted subsets of $\mathbb{N}_n=\{1,2,\ldots,n\}$ with $q\geq1$ being the largest member of the set $\mathcal{Q}$ of disallowed differences between subset elements.
+We obtain new results on various classes of problem involving such combinations lacking specified separations.
+In particular, we find recursion relations for the number of $k$-subsets for any $\mathcal{Q}$ when $\abs{\mathbb{N}_q-\mathcal{Q}}\leq2$.
+The results are obtained, in a quick and intuitive manner, as a consequence of a bijection we give between such subsets and the restricted-overlap tilings of an $(n+q)$-board (a linear array of $n+q$ square cells of unit width) with squares ($1\times1$ tiles) and combs.
 A $(w_1,g_1,w_2,g_2,\ldots,g_{t-1},w_t)$-comb is composed of $t$ sub-tiles known as teeth.
 The $i$-th tooth in the comb has width $w_i$ and is separated from the $(i+1)$-th tooth by a gap of width $g_i$.
-Here we only consider combs with $w_i,g_i\in\Zset^+$.
+Here we only consider combs with $w_i,g_i\in\mathbb{Z}^+$.
 When performing a restricted-overlap tiling of a board with such combs and squares, the leftmost cell of a tile must be placed in an empty cell whereas the remaining cells in the tile are permitted to overlap other non-leftmost filled cells of tiles already on the board.
-We give a bijection between such tilings of an $(n+q)$-board and the restricted subsets of $\Nset_n=\{1,2,\ldots,n\}$ with $q\geq1$ being the largest member of the set $\mathcal{Q}$ of disallowed differences between subset elements.
-This enables new results on various classes of problem involving combinations lacking specified separations to be obtained in a quick and intuitive manner.
-In particular, we can obtain recursion relations for the number of $k$-subsets for any $\mathcal{Q}$ when $\abs{\Nset_q-\mathcal{Q}}\leq2$.
-In addition, our tiling bijection facilitates the proof of a bijection between the case $\mathcal{Q}=\{m,2m,\ldots,jm\}$ with $j,m\geq 1$ and permutations $\pi$ of $\Nset_{n+jm}$ satisfying $\pi(i)-i\in\{-m,0,jm\}$ for all $i\in\Nset_{n+jm}$.
-We also identify a bijection between another class of strongly restricted permutation and the cases $\mathcal{Q}=\{1,q\}$.
-Connections between restricted combinations and bit strings and graphs are also noted.